abradburne/TalkyMcTalkface/README.md

 Click "Install CLI Tool"

 # Then use from terminal
-talkie "Hello from the command line" talkie -v Morgan_Freeman "I can do any voice"
+talky "Hello from the command line" talky -v Morgan_Freeman "I can do any voice"
 ```

 ## Project Structure